nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * 1a1.
 ClientHub shows an error message that the input is in the wrong format

       Step 1 is repeated until user inputs the correct format.
-* 2a.
+* 1b.
 ClientHub detects the given index is out of range
-    * 2a1.
+    * 1b1.
 ClientHub shows an error message that the index is out of range

-        Step 1 is repeated until user inputs the correct format.
+        Step 1 is repeated until user inputs a valid index.

 **Use case: Edit reminder**